You Can Afford Harvard

 File the online 2019-2020 CSS Profile via the College Board.
 Make sure to include Harvard as a recipient using the code 3434.
-If your parents are together, they will file one CSS Profile.
+If your parents are married or live together, they will file one CSS Profile.
 If they are separated or divorced, each parent will fill out their own CSS Profile.

 The CSS Profile asks questions about your family’s financial situation including numbers you will find on your family’s tax returns.
 If you have not yet filed your tax returns, feel free to estimate.
 We’ll update the CSS Profile after you’ve submitted your actual tax returns.